The RAID Configuration section provides the interface to manage the CFA RAID, if any.

 Step 4.
 Rescanning the array

 Click Rescan to scan the RAID for new disks.
 The system will recognize any new disk, including the one just replaced.
-If the new disk appears to have data stored on it, you’ll need to format the disk before it can be used for rebuilding the array.
+If the new disk appears to have data stored on it, you will need to format the disk before it can be used for rebuilding the array.

 Step 5.
 Formatting the new disk